Fletcher-Alderton/Fletcher-Alderton/README.md

 I'm an 18-year-old Frontend Developer from Australia who loves tech and good design.

-- ⚡ In my free time, I work on what every new website idea if have or my personal website [fletcheralderton.com](https://fletcheralderton.com) and contribute to open-source projects.
+- ⚡ In my free time, I work on what ever new website idea I have.
+- ⚡ Or i work on my personal website [fletcheralderton.com](https://fletcheralderton.com)

 ---